b4stet/py_aqua/readme.md

 - each item also has a `reviewer` part, listing accepted answers and their associated information for scoring and report:
     - keys are rendered as `qcm`, their name being the value of options, and a default `Not Reviewed` being automatically added
     - `score` is the value assigned to the review option
-    - `priority` (eg. low/medium/high) corresponds to a weight in scoring, and a remediation priority in the report
     - `status` (eg. ok/ko/partial) corresponds to the class of the review option, and will be used to depict quiz performance in the report
     - `helper` is a sentence indicating in which case reviewer should select this option
     - `review` is a sentence interpreting the review option and will appear in the report